cmtl-ml-instruments/instruments/group-1/proposal-template.md

 Board, sensors, sketches from the class repo, libraries — anything you're not writing yourself.
 Then what you are writing yourselves.
+ESP32-S3, ML resources,

 ## Who's doing what

 Each person, what they own, and their credit hours.
 This can change later.

+Caleb (1-Credit): Primary Focus on understanding the esp32 board and how to properly wire the systems that we'll need to use.
+Understanding what devices need to be used in order to track user movement and produce sound and how those will connect and work with the esp32.
+Hardware focused goals.

 ## What could sink this